-Massage in Russia has a history of centuries and although the label Russian Massage is widely used (outside of Russia), there exists in fact no specific Russian Massage treatment modality.
+Massage in Russia has a history of centuries and although the label Russian Massage is widely used (outside of Russia), there is in fact no specific Russian Massage treatment modality, except for perhaps the Venik Massage applied in the Russian public bath houses (the so-called Banyas).

-What is called Russian Massage consists of a wide range of blended massage techniques and methods derived from India, China, Egypt, Tibet, and Russia itself, complemented with more modern massage and science based soft tissue manipulation techniques.
+What is called Russian Massage consists of a wide range of blended massage techniques and methods derived from India, China, Egypt, Tibet, and Russia itself, complemented with modern massage and science-based soft tissue manipulation techniques.

 Thus, in Russia it will be hard, if not impossible, to find “Russian Massage,” yet, if you would look for Connective Tissue Massage, Deep Tissue Massage, Point Massage, Sports Massage, or Reflexology Massage you will easily find treatment offerings with its specific Russian touch.